denisecase/denisecase.github.io/_posts/2016-09-11-learning-js-with-qunit.md

 ---

-[QUnit](https://qunitjs.com/) is a JavaScript unit testing framework that makes it easy to start out learning good unit testing practices while learning JavaScript.
+[QUnit](https://qunitjs.com/) is a JavaScript unit testing framework that makes it easy to start learning good unit testing practices while learning JavaScript.

 ## The Assignment